randomouscrap98/arduboy_toolset/README.md

 * Create/edit `.arduboy` package files
 * Convert images into code or data for use with the Arduboy2 or FX library
 * Update your Arduboy FX with the latest games and updates from the [official cart website](http://www.bloggingadeadhorse.com/cart/Cart.html)

+If you like CLI tools better, see [ardugotools](https://github.com/randomouscrap98/ardugotools/), which has near feature-parity (plus some extra features).

 ## Quickstart